The scientific programme consists of the following parts:

 Highlight Week: Radiographers / Physics in Medical Imaging

 Engage in this enlightening series of sessions that puts the spotlight on the vital work of radiographers as well as exploring the world of physics in medical imaging.
-Take a tour of radiography through a collection of different countries and gain an insight into the importance of radiographical research and publishing.
+Take a tour of radiography through the modalities, including radiotherapy, through safety issues, and a collection of different countries.
+Gain an insight into the importance of radiographer research and publishing.
 Get a better understanding of computed tomography management and optimisation, and discover the current trends in digital radiography, interventional radiography, and ultrahigh-field MRI.

 Highlight Week: Interventional and Emergency Imaging